You can take valaciclovir tablets either with or without food.

 - You should drink plenty while you are on valaciclovir to keep your kidneys working well.
 Drinking water is best, but hot drinks and non-alcoholic cold drinks are also suitable.

-- Valaciclovir may cause your skin to become more sensitive to sunlight than it is usually.
+- Valaciclovir could cause your skin to become more sensitive to sunlight than it is usually.
 Avoid strong sunlight and sunbeds, and use a sun cream with a high sun protection factor until you know how your skin reacts.

 - If you are having an operation or any other medical treatment, tell the person carrying out the treatment that you are taking valaciclovir.